Little Sister Magdeleine of Jesus: Algiers

-She left for Algiers on 6 October 1936 with her elderly mother and Anne, a young woman who shared her desire to go and live in the Sahara.
+She left for Algiers on 6 October 1936 with her elderly mother and Anne Cadoret, a young woman who shared her desire to go and live in the Sahara.
 On her arrival in Algiers, a priest asked her to help him open a social centre in Boghari, a village situated in the High Plateaux.
 Madeleine and her friend organized a soup kitchen and cared for the sick.
 They sought out the poorest nomads in the desert riding their mare Zerga.
-So much activity however left Madeleine dissatisfied: "We lead a busy life in Boghari.
-The demands made by our work were beginning to overwhelm us.
+So much activity however left Madeleine dissatisfied.
 There was no time for prayer and recollection.
-Like Brother Charles, I had hoped to lead a contemplative life among the Muslim people."

 In El Golea, during a pilgrimage to the tomb of Father de Foucauld, Madeleine met there for the first time Father René Voillaume, disciple of Brother Charles, with whom she would collaborate to the end of her life.
 He was a founder of the Little Brothers of Jesus.
 Her desire for religious life never left her but it was Bishop Nouet of the Sahara who asked her if she wanted to stay in Algeria, to do a year's novitiate with the Missionary Sisters of Our Lady of Africa (White Sisters), and to become a religious.
 He also asked her to write the rule for the Little Sisters of Jesus.